This post may contain affiliate links. If you make a purchase through links on our site, we may earn a commission.

-There’s no need to wait months to enjoy the delicious flavor of homegrown peas.
-You can grow pea sprouts and shoots year-round inside your home.
-And while you can buy sprouts and shoots from the supermarket or farmers’ market, these nutrient dense foods are quick and easy to grow indoors.
-Plus, you don’t need any fancy equipment to produce a bumper crop of sweet, tender pea sprouts and shoots.
-In this article you’ll learn all you need to know to grow your own non-stop crop of pea sprouts and shoots.
+There’s no need to wait months to enjoy the delicious flavor of homegrown peas as you can grow pea sprouts and shoots year-round inside your home.
+These nutrient dense foods are quick and easy to grow and you don’t need fancy equipment to produce a bumper crop of sweet, tender pea sprouts and shoots.
+In this article you’ll learn the difference between sprouts and shoots, discover how to plant each type, get growing tips, and find out when to harvest.

 Pea sprouts and pea shoots